 The physician, geologist and palaeontologist Hanns-Christian Gunga was born in 1954.
 He is professor for Space Medicine and Extreme Environments at the Charité in Berlin and director of the hospital’s physiological institute.
 He has worked on many space missions and with many people who live and work under extreme conditions.

-TOO HOT DURING THE DAY, TOO COLD AT NIGHT: WHAT OUR BODIES CAN DO - AND WHY THEY’RE UNDER TOO MUCH STRAIN
+TOO HOT DURING THE DAY, TOO BRIGHT AT NIGHT: WHAT OUR BODIES CAN DO - AND WHY THEY’RE UNDER TOO MUCH STRAIN

 The human body: humanity’s Achilles heel?